1. What is Rapid DNA or Rapid DNA Analysis?

 3. What are some possible uses for Rapid DNA analysis?

 This technology has the potential to be used to analyze DNA samples at booking stations, to assist with Disaster Victim Identification (DVI) and to assist investigators with missing persons/unidentified human remains cases.
-In the future, this technology could be approved for crime scene samples for enrollment and searching in CODIS.
+Recently, this technology was approved by the FBI for the processing of crime scene samples for enrollment and searching in CODIS.
+However, several additional requirements must be met prior to the implementation of any evidence program (see question 8).

 4. Are there additional quality assurance and legal requirements for the use of Rapid DNA instruments/systems?